IbrahimBenHf/Black-Wallpaper-android/README.md

 # What To Do

-We need to make it better it works but not in a good way for a user
+We need to make it better it works but not in a good way for a user, you're free to do the changes you think is better, then at some point we will make a plan.

 # Test